PyO3/maturin/test-crates/pyo3-mixed-py-subdir/README.md

 # pyo3-mixed

-A package for testing maturin with a mixed pyo3/python project.
+A package for testing maturin with a mixed pyo3/python project and a non-default package name.

 ## Usage